 In fact, this latest version is apparently self-learning – meaning the more you treat it like a rear-wheel drive car, the more it will behave like one.
 Whether this will come as a shock to your other half one morning, when it unexpectedly spits them off a roundabout because you’ve been out hooning the night before, we’re not sure.
 But it seems the days of cars driving in an absolutely consistent manner are well and truly over.
 C’est la vie...

 But does the Touring handle well?

 Cripes, yes.
-Whatever the xDrive is doing behind the scenes – and this car has the optional, electronically controlled M Differential at the back as well – the end result on a baking hot day in Germany is a great deal of entertainment.
+Whatever the xDrive is doing behind the scenes – and the 330d xDrive M Sport models we've tested had the optional, electronically controlled M Differential at the back as well – the end result on a baking hot summer day in Germany or a damp October morning in Surrey is a great deal of entertainment.

 As such, the Touring is around 10kg lighter than the old one, and although a hefty 85kg or so heavier than the saloon, still has 50:50 weight distribution.
 Overall its structure is 25% stiffer (in places it’s 50%), which helps all the driving hardware work even better.